Animal Control Officer:

 --A cat that is trapped, hurt or hungry will likely "meow," so whether you're searching by yourself or with a group, take a few minutes in every area you search to listen quietly and attentively for the cat calling out.

 7. Ask nighbors to check basements and garages.

 --Cats that are chased from their territory either by dogs, or other cats, will often become "displaced" into unfamiliar territory.
-Many of these cats, once their adrenaline levels have subsided, will work their way back home, often showing up the next day or a few days later.
+Once their adrenaline levels have subsided, they will often work their way back home showing up the next day or a few days later.
 Many of these cats, will be so frightened by the experience that they will hide and will be too afraid to return home.
-We've seen many cases where a cat was "lost" but was actually just three houses away.
+Sometimes a cat is "lost" but actually just three houses away.

 8. Keep the door open and call till you go to bed.

 9. Contact local shelters, visit once a week. (kennebunk)